Akmeena4u/Web-Development-Bootcamp/006_BackEnd_bootcamp/004_RESTApi/Notes.md

 REST APIs conform to the constraints of the REST architectural style.
 Key characteristics include:

-- **Client-Server Architecture**: REST follows a client-server independent architecture.
+- **Client-Server Architecture**: REST follows a client-server independent architecture.This separation allows for scalability and flexibility.
 - **Stateless Communication**: Each request from a client to the server contains all the information needed to understand and fulfill the request.
+The server does not store any information about the client's state between requests.
 - **Data Format**: Data is sent from the server to the client in JSON format.
 - **HTTP Methods**: RESTful APIs primarily work with standard HTTP methods.